 Annwall & Rothschild Investment AB, owns 7.02 percent of the capital and 28.63 percent of the votes in the company.
-Other individual shareholders hold less than 10 percent of capital and votes.

-Annual General Meeting 2019
+Annual General Meeting 2021

-At IBT's Annual General Meeting on May 6, 2019, shareholders represented 61 percent of the total number of votes in the company.
-At the Annual General Meeting, the company's President, six Board members elected at the Annual General Meeting and the company's elected auditor were present.
+At IBT's Annual General Meeting on May 4, 2021, shareholders represented 60.1 percent of the total number of votes in the company.
+Due to the Corona pandemic, the AGM was held by mail voting, with no physical presence by shareholders or others present.